TALK TO SALES

 • An employee's seniority

-These classifications of employees work because they’re anti-discriminatory and not based on characteristics such as race, sex, disability, or religion.
-Employees within the same class must be treated equally, meaning they must receive the same level of benefits.
+These classifications of employees are legal because they're anti-discriminatory and not based on characteristics like race, sex, disability, or religion.
+You must treat employees in the same class equally, meaning they must receive the same level of benefits.

-Setting employee classes with these benefits can help employers offer different allowance amounts to different employees, so you can better attract and recruit top talent at your organization.
+Setting employee classes with these benefits can help employers offer different allowance amounts to different types of employees to better attract and recruit workers at your organization.
+However, not all HRAs support all employee classes.

-However, employee stipends work a little differently.
-If you’re offering a stipend, the rules around employee classes are more flexible because stipends aren’t as formal as HRAs.
-Because of this, you can create any employee classes you want, as long as they follow anti-discrimination rules.
-Keep in mind that you also can’t create a class that specifically excludes an employee from receiving the benefit.
+If you're offering a stipend, the rules around employee classes are more flexible because stipends aren't as formal as HRAs.
+With a stipend, you can create any employee classes you want, as long as they aren’t discriminatory.
+You aren’t allowed to design a class that specifically excludes an employee from receiving the benefit.

 Conclusion

-Rules from the FLSA determine whether or not an employee is exempt or non-exempt.
-To determine if your workers are exempt or non-exempt employees, you should double-check how much money they earn, the type of work they do, and their specific responsibilities and actual duties.
+The FLSA determines whether or not an employee is exempt or non-exempt.
+But, you must follow the proper classification requirements to avoid penalties.
+To determine if your workers are exempt or non-exempt employees, double-check how much money they earn, their work type, and their specific professional duties.